abhi-panda/go-task-list/README.md

 `/tasklist` : send it along with the body to delete the task.

 # HOW TO
-Please find all the information on how to run the application here :
+Please find all the information on how to download and run the application here.
 If you want to look at the code please clone the repo and go :p ahead!

 ### Download the Executables